 Figures 6 and 7 show the density of directional changes for chacarera and samba, respectively, for all subjects and for both hands.
 The graphs display the number of events and their distribution across the model of meter for each music style (stimuli).
-The events are also discriminated in relation to the respective PCA component and it is very important to interpret the histogram taking into account the variances in Figure 4.
-For example, the first component (black bars) should be read as changes of directions across the axis that responds to almost 80% of the variances (mean=0.76, SD=0.12).
-Although it is not really possible to access the subjective relevance or intentionality of each directional change, the tendencies of the data presented in the graphs might indicate important tendencies about the cultural settings studied here.
+Notice that the events are also discriminated in relation to the respective PCA component.
+It is very important to interpret the histogram taking into account the variances in Figure 4.
+For example, the first component (black bars) should be read as changes of directions across the an axis responding to almost 80% of the variances (mean=0.76, SD=0.12).
+Although it is not really possible to access the subjective relevance or intentionality of each directional change, the granularity of the information present in the graphs indicates important tendencies about the cultural settings studied here.